The New Default. Your hub for building smart, fast, and sustainable AI software

 Grzegorz Hajdukiewicz

-If you've been researching web application development costs, you likely encountered a bewildering range of estimates.
-One source might quote $5,000 for a "basic web app," while another suggests you'll need at least $100,000 to build anything worthwhile.
-A third might warn that enterprise applications easily exceed $1 million.
+If you've researched web application development costs, you've run into a wide range of estimates.
+One source quotes $5,000 for a "basic web app."
+Another says you need at least $100,000 to build anything worthwhile.
+A third warns that enterprise applications easily pass $1 million.

 What Does Web App Development Cost in 2025?

-Let's start with some broad numbers.
-Here's a general breakdown of web application development costs based on complexity:
+Here's a general breakdown of web application development costs by complexity:

 Application Type